-Once constructed, traffic to the site will be limited to periodic inspection and maintenance.
+Once constructed, traffic to the site will be limited to period inspection and maintenance.
 There will be little or no impact on the level of service for intersections within a quarter mile of the site.
-Temporary construction traffic will include pickup trucks, semi-trailers for delivery of equipment, and other machinery.
+Traffic will include pickup trucks, semi-trailers for delivery of equipment, and other machinery.
 It is unexpected to use any overweight or oversized loads during the construction.